helios-h2020/h.app-MediaStreaming/README.md

 ### Video Player:
 This functionality provides a polyvalent video player built with ExoPlayer.
 By default, the player uses the url provided in the `values/strings.xml` file.

+For more info review: https://github.com/helios-h2020/h.extension-MediaStreaming-VideoPlayer

 ### File Transfer:
 Thanks to the TUS server, a user can upload content from the mobile phone to the personal storage.
 The upload can be paused and resumed if needed.
 The default configuration is:

 * TUS server url: `https://builder.helios-social.eu/files/`

 This value can be modified in the `values/strings.xml` file.

+For more info review: https://github.com/helios-h2020/h.extension-MediaStreaming-FileTransfer

 ### P2P Mediastream:
 Media content is distributed between the peers but using an approach similar to Torrent: peers become content sources to optimise the distribution.